9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 console (not graphical) exception displayed; one of the exercises at the end of this chapter addresses this.

-Now that we have Glade\'s XML file loaded, you will see a bunch of calls to `xmlGetWidget`.
+Now that we have Glade's XML file loaded, you will see a bunch of calls to `xmlGetWidget`.
 This Glade function is used to load the XML definition of a widget, and return a GTK+ widget type for that widget.
-We have to pass along to that function a value indicating what GTK+ type we expect---we\'ll get a runtime error if these don\'t match.
+We have to pass along to that function a value indicating what GTK+ type we expect---we'll get a runtime error if these don't match.

 We start by creating a widget for the main window.
 It is loaded from the XML widget defined with name `"mainWindow"` and stored in the `mw`